rubyonracetracks/tutorial-rails-rubymn2/01-05-color.md

   background-color: #660000;
 }
 ```
 * Refresh your web browser's view of the local version of your site.
+Now the header is dark red instead of black.

 ### Updating the Color of Links in the Navigation Bar
 * Unfortunately, the gray text in the navigation bar is less readable with the dark red background than it was with the white background.
 The solution is to make the text in the navigation bar always white.